aspiers/git-deps/INSTALL.md

 *   You will need the [Flask](http://flask.pocoo.org/) Python module installed.

-Then `git deps --serve` should work.
+Now you should be able to run `git deps --serve` and point your browser at the URL it outputs.